 Metis provides intensive courses teaching you job-ready skills for the new economy.
 Our courses include Ruby on Rails web development, UX & Front-End Development, and Data Science.
-Created by world-class practitioners in their field, each course consists of 12 weeks of intensive on-site instruction, ongoing career coaching and job placement support.
+Designed by world-class practitioners in their field, each course consists of 12 weeks of intensive on-site instruction, ongoing career coaching and job placement support.
 Our goal is to best prepare you to get a job in a high-demand role.

 – Welcome to Metis.